 This series is part of the dataset: Texas Manufacturing Outlook Survey (Dallas FED)

 Download Full Dataset (.xlsx)Latest updates.
-According to survey data about manufacturers based in Texas, the seasonally adjusted diffusion index for prices received (share of CEOs seeing a future increase minus share forecasting a decrease) was 37.3 in October 2025, compared to 39.7 in September.
+Based on a sample of manufacturing firms surveyd by the FED, the seasonally adjusted diffusion index for prices received (share of CEOs seeing a future increase minus share forecasting a decrease) was 37.7 in January 2026, compared to 31.9 in December 2025.

 Latest values